It is the season of the barren trees

 What void opened out before you

-on losing that synchronized heartbeat
+On losing that echoing heartbeat

-with your newly born that was?
+With your newly-born that was?

-Will it e'er be breeched?
+Will it e'er be bridged?

 There is no solace, no word, no comfort